rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-19-team-kindr3d-hi.md

 **Thanks!**

 We feel very lucky to be part of this great community and contribute to such a meaningful project we also happen to like.
 To everyone else we wish the best of luck and many happy lunch breaks this summer.
-You guys are great!
+You folks are great!

 See you again in september, Ahoy!